FOREX-Euro rises on short-covering, gains seen limited

 * Aussie, kiwi hit new highs against euro

-LONDON, Jan 10 The euro rose versus the dollar on Tuesday, recovering after hitting a 16-month low the previous day as investors took profit on hefty short positions, but gains were seen limited before debt auctions later this week.
+LONDON, Jan 10 The euro held its ground against the dollar on Tuesday, off the previous day's 16-month low, as investors took profit on short positions, but any recovery was seen limited before debt auctions later this week.

-The latest Commodity Futures Trading Commission data showed euro net short positions at a record and analysts said the currency would benefit from bouts of short-covering.

-Some saw scope for the euro to rise to around $1.29 but it was expected to face stiff resistance ahead of $1.30, with investors said to be looking to sell the currency on any rally.

-The euro could come under renewed pressure before bond auctions on Thursday and Friday from Spain and Italy, the two countries at the centre of the euro zone crisis.
+With the euro zone debt crisis showing no sign of abating, the euro could come under renewed pressure as auctions of Spanish and Italian debt on Thursday and Friday gauge investor appetite for the countries' bonds.
 ID:nL6E8C60WA]

+The euro was down 0.1 percent at $1.2773, off a low of $1.2666 hit on Monday, though it fell short of stop loss orders said to lie around $1.2800 and stayed well below $1.30, which was expected to prove stiff resistance.

+Data from the Commodity Futures Trading Commission showed record euro net short positions and analysts and traders expected the single currency would benefit from bouts of short-covering.

 The euro has support just below $1.2600, a 76.4 percent retracement of its rally from June 2010 to May 2011 and its trough on Aug.
 24, 2010.

-"It's still a weak and vulnerable euro going forward, with no sign of a quick solution to the debt problems in the euro zone".
+The Italian and Spanish auctions will be the main focus of a busy debt supply schedule this week, which also includes sales from triple-A issuers Germany, the Netherlands and Austria.

-A European Central Bank meeting on Thursday may weigh on the euro.
+A European Central Bank meeting on Thursday will also be in focus and may weigh on the euro.
 The bank is expected to press governments to step up their efforts to tackle the euro zone debt crisis as it leaves rates on hold for now.

-"The ECB's tone will probably support expectations of a rate cut in February," said Adam Cole, head of FX strategy at RBC.

-In the short term, however, he said the euro may benefit from more short-covering as investors unwound previous positions, "conceivably taking it the other side of $1.30".

-Short-covering also helped lift the euro against the yen .
-It rose 0.3 percent to 98.36 yen, moving away from an 11-year trough of 97.28 yen.
+Short-covering also helped lift the euro against the yen.
+It rose 0.1 percent to 98.11 yen, moving away from an 11-year trough of 97.28 yen marked overnight.

-The euro's recovery followed a more than 3 percent fall versus the dollar from a Jan.
-3 high of $1.3077 to Monday's low.

-Analysts remain negative on the euro, and most expect it test new lows soon.
-UBS recommended a short euro/dollar position with a target of $1.2250 and a stop at $1.3050.

-"We now expect the main (ECB) refinancing rate to be cut to 0.50 percent by the end of the first quarter, undermining the currency's relevant yield differentials, which have been a source of support," they said in a note.
+"Although we see EUR/USD falling significantly in the first half, a speculative market very 'short' euro warns of regular short squeezes, in the current instance to perhaps the $1.2850/2900 area," ING analysts said in a note to clients.

-The higher-risk Australian dollar gained 0.9 percent to $1.0328 and hit an all-time high against the euro .
+The higher-risk Australian dollar gained 0.6 percent to $1.0295, while rising to a new high against the euro .
 The euro also slipped to a record low against the New Zealand dollar.

-Data showed China's exports and imports grew at their slowest in more than two years in December.
-But it raised expectations of further monetary easing from China, lifting stocks and the Australian dollar.
+Data showed China's exports and imports grew at their slowest in more than two years in December as both foreign and domestic demand waned.
+But it raised expectations of the possibility of more monetary easing from China, lifting stock and the Australian dollar.

+Against the Swiss franc, the euro stood at 1.2114 francs , having fallen as low as 1.2097, its weakest in nearly four months.

-The franc gained after the head of the Swiss central bank quit on Monday, prompting talk the market could test the bank's resolve to cap the currency at 1.20 euros.
+The franc gained after the resignation of the head of Switzerland's central bank prompted talk the market could test the bank's resolve to cap the currency at 1.20 euros.

+SNB watchers said interim central bank chief Thomas Jordan was likely to continue the current SNB policy.

 * Forced relocation could be required as last resort (Adds European Commission confirmation)